-GED Presidential Scholarship -- Individuals who pass the GED are eligible for the Presidential GED Scholarship, covering tuition up to 15 credit hours, to attend Mesalands Community College the semester following the successful completion of the exam.
+HSE Presidential Scholarship -- Individuals who receive their High School Equivalency (HSE) are eligible for the HSE Presidential Scholarship, covering tuition up to 15 credit hours, to attend Mesalands Community College the semester following the successful completion of the exam.
 Students must complete a Free Application for Student Aid (FAFSA) and in the event that he or she is eligible to receive the Federal Pell Grant, the Presidential Scholarship will be used to supplement Federal funding up to the cost of tuition, required fees, and required books.